-[00:38:26] Carol Berkin: And then Washington does the loveliest thing.
+[00:39:00.0] Carol Berkin: Then Washington does the loveliest thing.
 This man has been an aggravation, a thorn in Washington's side, caused so much trouble, caused so much embarrassment.
-And when Washington learns that the French government is going to arrest Genêt, he grants Genêt amnesty and allows him to remain in America.
-He moves to New York, he marries Governor Clinton's daughter, he becomes a landowner in upstate New York and you never hear from him politically again.
-And people ask Washington, "Why did you do this?"
-And Washington, who I have come to just so admire before this book, I thought he was a secondary character, a figurehead.
-What a fabulous man.
-He says, "When he represented the French government he was a danger, as a private citizen he is no problem at all."
-So this episode with Genêt shows you the primary thrust of Washington's administrations, which is to establish the legitimacy of the central government over diplomacy.
+And when Washington learns that the French government is gonna arrest Genet, he grants Genet amnesty and allows him to remain in America.
+He moves to New York.
+He marries Governor Clinton's daughter.
+He becomes a landowner in upstate New York.
+And you never hear from him politically again.
+And people ask Washington, why did you do this?
+And Washington, who I have come to just so admire.
+Before this book, I thought he was, a secondary character, a figurehead.
+What a fabulous man he says when he represented the French government, he was a danger.
+As a private citizen, he is no problem at all.

-[00:39:45] Carol Berkin: And he tells South Carolina, "You can't sign contracts with a foreign power.
-No that's not allowed anymore.
-My government, the executive is in charge of setting foreign policy like that." and he achieves it.
-I mean, what is really quite amazing is that Washington, who is very patient, achieves what he is trying to do, which is building the sovereignty and the authority and the legitimacy of that central government.
-And Genêt becomes a Federalist in the end.
-You can imagine Washington looking at this 26 year old twerp, right?
-All hat and no cattle when it comes to really his bombast.
-When he's no longer the representative of France, Washington just feels bad for him.
+[00:40:00.3] Carol Berkin: So this episode with Genet shows you the primary thrust of Washington's administrations which is to establish the legitimacy of the central government over diplomacy.
+And he tells South Carolina, you can't sign contracts with a foreign power.
+No, no, no, that's not allowed anymore.
+My government, the executive is in charge of setting foreign policy like that and he achieves it.
+What is really quite amazing is that Washington, who is very patient, achieves what he is trying to do which is building the sovereignty and the authority and the legitimacy of that central government.

+[00:40:56.1] Carol Berkin: Genet, I think Genet becomes a federalist in the end.
+I mean, he's, but as a young man, you can imagine Washington looking at this 26-year-old twerp.
+What is the

+Texas, All Hat and No Cattle when it comes to really his bombast and when he's no longer the representative of France, Washington just feels bad for him.

-[00:40:55] Jeffrey Rosen: Wow.
-What a great story.
+[00:41:32.3] Jeffery Rosen: Wow, what a great story.
 And the fact that he becomes a Federalist in the end is a Hollywood ending.
-Bill Brands, your book ends with the Revolution of 1800 and beyond.
-So we're now ending the Washington administration, take us up through the Adams administration to that crucial election of 1800.
-It includes both conflicts over the treaty with England as well as the Alien and Sedition Acts, but what are the major events and how do the parties solidify in the way that in 1800 we have our first contested partisan presidential election?
+Bill Brands, your book ends with the revolution of 1800 and beyond.
+So we're now ending the Washington Administration.
+Take us up through the Adams administration to that crucial election of 1800, it includes both conflicts over the treaty with England as well as the Alien and Sedition Acts.
+But what are the major events and how do the parties solidify in the way that in 1800 we have our first contested partisan presidential election?

-[00:41:27] H. W. Brands: When Washington retired after the 1796 election, it basically took the lid off of the emerging partisanship in politics and the partisans began to act more and more like partisans.
+[00:42:06.5] H.W.
+Brands: When Washington retired after the 1796 election, it basically took the lid off of the emerging partisanship in politics, and the partisans began to act more and more like partisans.
 Now, partly this was that there was no longer this person that everybody respected sort of keeping things under control.
 But also, the 1796 election was the first presidential election that was contested.
-So Washington was voted in by acclimation in 1789 and again in 1792, he decides he's had enough.
-In fact, he's been criticized enough by the Jeffersonian press that he said, "Okay.
-Enough of politics, I'm outta here."
-And so he leaves.
-And the 1796 is the first election that is really contested.
+So Washington was voted in by acclimation in 1789, and again in 1792, he decides he's had enough.
+In fact, he's been criticized enough by the Jeffersonian press that he said, okay, enough of politics, I'm out of here.

+[00:42:51.5] H.W.
+Brands: He leaves and the 1796 is the first election that is really contested.
 And the leaders of the two sides are John Adams, the incumbent vice president, and Thomas Jefferson, former Secretary of State.
 And this is all confused by the original method for choosing presidents where the electors all had two votes.